Why is there no sound from my computer?

 - Right-click on the audio device and select Properties.
 This will show details about the sound card and whether it is working properly.
 A problem will be indicated by an icon such as an exclamation mark within a yellow triangle

 - This may indicate a problem with the sound card or the associated Drivers

 ‘No Sound’ resulting from missing/ out-of-date Sound Drivers

 Sound Drivers need to be kept up-to-date and be appropriate to the device and Operating System in question.
 Missing or out-of-date audio device drivers is one of the main reasons for users experiencing sound problems on their windows computer.
 If you have the original Drivers disk for the audio device, then you should try and reinstall the Drivers (always do a backup first).

-To check if the problem is with your Sound Drivers, click here to run a free Audio Drivers Scan.
+To check if the problem is with your Sound Drivers, you can run a driver update tool.
 You can then use the information from the Drivers report to track down the Drivers yourself, or you can choose to register the software to run automatic Driver Updates.